radiooptions command is returning an error

 For instance, every so often when coming out of airplane mode my radio will not turn back on.
 I would normally do a 'radiooptions 0' and the problem would remedy itself.
 But since I can't use this command I have to actually restart my phone which is a waste of 5 minutes.

-Updated by Wolfgang Wiedmeyer almost 3 years ago
+Updated by Wolfgang Wiedmeyer over 4 years ago

 - Category set to Telephony and mobile data